 5. Everyone is Searching for it – Milan

 Next, we have this beautiful poignant street mural by Italian Artist Millo (Francesco Camillo Giorgino).
 Milo is one of Italy’s most prolific street artists, who shows no sign of stopping.

 This mural above was created in 2015 depicting a man searching for love in a big city.
 His message is simply to never stop searching for love as ‘Everyone is Searching for it’ just like the title says.

 Milo is famous for his large-scale murals and monochromatic style.
 Most of his street murals are ‘simplistic’ matched with flashes of colour and fun elements.
 His impressive large-scale murals have helped him take part in some of Europe’s biggest street art festivals.

-What I love most about Millo’s murals is his creativity in bringing to life fun and interesting murals that add to urban spaces.
-This is one of my personal favourite street murals around the world.
+The best thing about Millo’s murals?
+His creativity in bringing fun and interesting murals that actually add to urban spaces.

 6 – Face Portrait – Paris